StuartApp/stuart-client-php/README.md

 The result will hold the boolean value `true` if the job was cancelled.
 If there was an error, it will contain an error object.

+For more details about how cancelation works, please refer to our [dedicated documentation section](https://stuart.api-docs.io/v2/jobs/job-cancellation).

 ### Get a pricing

 Before creating a Job you can ask for a pricing.
 Asking for a pricing is **optional** and does not prevent you from creating a Job.